peterGraf/pbl/README.md

 * * * * *

-The library PBL is published under
+The library PBL is published under the MIT License, see [https://opensource.org/licenses/MIT].
-[The GNU Lesser General Public License][] as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

 The test cases, which are not directly part of the library, are published under [The GNU General Public License][]